540.5 Excluded Resources

-The CAO will exclude the following resources when determining eligibility (Please use the appropriate resource exclusion code):
+The County Assistance Office (CAO) will exclude the following resources when determining eligibility (Please use the appropriate resource exclusion code):

 NOTE: A public road or right of way that separates any plot from the home does not affect the exclusion.